cavo789/blog/blog/2023/11/03/site-creation/index.md

 The `-v ${PWD}/:/project` command line argument will share my current folder on my computer with the container i.e., the `/project` folder in the container will be my current folder on my computer.

-And finally, I run an interactive shell since I have mentionned `/bin/bash` as entry point.
+And finally, I run an interactive shell since I have mentioned `/bin/bash` as entry point.

 Now that I have a prompt in the container, I will create my blog using Docusaurus (as explained in the [official documentation](https://docusaurus.io/docs/installation)).